White House eyes massive $850B stimulus package next, as Senate moves on latest coronavirus bill

 "I’m not going to comment on the numbers now.
 But it’s a big number," Mnuchin told reporters Monday night.

 The Washington Post first reported Tuesday morning that Mnuchin's proposal would come with the $850 billion price tag.
-The Post, citing anonymous sources, reported that Mnuchin's proposal would focus mainly on putting cash in the hands of individuals and businesses -- potentially through a payroll tax cut -- and would infuse $50 billion into the struggling airline industry.
+The Post, citing anonymous sources, reported that Mnuchin's proposal would focus mainly on putting cash in the hands of individuals and businesses.

 CAN NEWBORN BABIES CONTRACT CORONAVIRUS AND PASS IT TO OTHERS?